angongcelenica/Data-Science-Project-Portfolio/README.md

 # Data Science Portfolio

 ## Introduction
 I compiled all my projects to showcase the technological skills I developed taking the Data Science course with Tech Talent Academy.
-The technologies used to create this project includes Python (Numpy, Pandas & Matplotlib), R (with data visualisations), SQL, Microsoft Excel and Tensorflow for Machine Learning.
+The technologies used to create this project includes Python (Numpy, Pandas & Matplotlib), R (with data visualisations), SQL, Microsoft Excel and Machine Learning.

 ## Python
 ### What is Python?